The rumour mill has been flapping faster than a shithouse door in a Force 9 on the subject of the change from F35C to F35B.

 2. Increase Pace of Typhoon Weapons Integration

-This may mean some increasing risk in certain areas but if costs savings can be had it is worth that risk, the cost savings will be used to fund other capabilities within this domain.
+This may mean some increased risk in certain areas but if cost savings can be had it is worth that risk, the cost savings will be used to fund other capabilities within this domain.

 3. Improve Apache Maritime Capability